d-prieto/2025IBComputerScienceCaseStudy/README.md

 You will find:

-- The Case study pdf
+- (The Case study pdf)[https://github.com/d-prieto/2025IBComputerScienceCaseStudy/blob/main/Paper%203%20-%20Booklet.pdf].
-- An activity with the definition research by the students
+- An activity with the definition research by the students.
-- Test questions
+- Test questions made by the teacher.